feedzai/causal-diconstruct/README.md

 # DiConStruct: Causal Concept-based Explanations through Black-Box Distillation

-This repository contains the code to reproduce experiments from the paper "DiConStruct: Causal Concept-based Explanations through Black-Box Distillation"
+This repository contains results and the code to reproduce experiments from the paper "DiConStruct: Causal Concept-based Explanations through Black-Box Distillation"

 Bibtex citation: